percona/everest-doc/docs/upgrade_with_cli.md

 !!! note
      It is recommended to install the latest version of the CLI .

 You need to download CLI version >=0.10.0 for the upgrade command to work.
-You can only upgrade to one version at a time.
-For instance, you can upgrade from version 0.9.1 to version 0.10.0, but not directly from version 0.8 to version 0.10.
+You can only upgrade one minor version at a time.
+For instance, you can upgrade from version 0.9.0 to version 0.10.0, but not directly from version 0.8.0 to version 0.10.0.

 ## Upgrade